 - Keene Liberty Activism Calendar – Keep up-to-date on various public activism via this Google calendar.

-- The Shire Society Forum – This forum pre-dates Facebook and used to be known as the Free Keene Forum, so there is a lot of Keene activity there.
-This is a great alternative to Facebook for activist communication and is open to the public.
+- The Shire Forum – This forum pre-dates Facebook and used to be known as the Free Keene Forum, so there is a lot of Keene activity there.
+This is a great alternative to big tech social sites for activist communication and is open to the public.

 Keene Social Activity and Community Involvement

-Every week activists gather multiple times to forge friendships and help the community.
+Every week activists gather to forge friendships and help the community.
 Activists involve themselves in local charity because they believe in helping others – on a consensual basis.

 - Social Sundays – Activists meet weekly on Sundays for “Social Sundays” and socialize, strategize, and brainstorm.